devynregueira/hackinscience-solutions/README.md

 # hackinscience-solutions
-Sample solutions to HackInScience.org python challenges
+My solutions to a sample of HackInScience.org python challenges